nastarovia/alx/README.md

 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem
+TODO:  and describe your gem

 ## Installation